LauraKirby/aspera-ibm-analytics-api/authentication.md

     end
     ```

-1. To specify values for the JSON web token (JWT) header keys, add this code inside of the `Authentication` module within  `./authentication.rb`:
+1. To specify values for the JSON web token (JWT) header keys, add this code just below `# generate JWT`, which is in the `Authentication` module, within `./authentication.rb`:

     ```ruby
+    # generate JWT
     def generate_auth_credentials
       private_key = OpenSSL::PKey::RSA.new(File.read('jwtRS256.key'))
       time = Time.now.to_i